The Role Equity Plays in a Merger or Acquisition

 Purchase Accounting Considerations

 When buyer and seller work toward an agreement, they often use “purchase accounting” to value the business.
 Under this method, the business’s assets, liabilities and equity are adjusted to their fair values based on the assumption that the buyer follows through with the purchase.
-Valuing equity can prove to be tricky, though.
+Valuing equity can prove to be tricky.
 Upon acquisition, the buyer may want to replace the equity incentives with newly issued awards, cancel them or cash them out.
 Each option will require a different valuation.

 But not all equity options affect the purchase price.
 Consider scenarios where key employees can only exercise their stock options six months or a year after a change in ownership.
 Even though key employees are expected to exercise those options imminently, their values cannot be included in the purchase price; they are post-transaction expenses.
 Buyers should invest in careful deal structuring.
 A good deal includes as many existing equity options as possible in the purchase price.